Rockin' Raspberry Cupcake

 Contestant/Competition Recipe: This recipe was created by a contestant during a cooking competition.
 The Food Network Kitchen have not tested it for home use and therefore cannot make any representation as to the results.

-Recipe courtesy Jenica Braddock
+Recipe courtesy of Jenica Braddock